sanjayankur31/ankursinha.in/content/compiling-the-cp210x-module-for-use-with-the-nao.rst

 :date: 2012-08-23 12:00
 :author: ankur
 :category: Tech
-:tags: Fedora, kernel, kernel-module, nao, robots
+:tags: Fedora
-:tags: Fedora, kernel, kernel-module, nao, robots
+:tags: Fedora
-:tags: Fedora, kernel, kernel-module, nao, robots
+:tags: Fedora
-:tags: Fedora, kernel, kernel-module, nao, robots
+:tags: Fedora
 :slug: compiling-the-cp210x-module-for-use-with-the-nao

 I've been recently working on trying to get a `NavChip`_\ to work with